rohinimuralidharan/dx_denovo/docs/containerization/helm/helm_dam_migration_newDB.md

-# Migrate to new DAM DB in Helm-based deployments \| HCL Digital Experience
+# Migrate to new DAM DB in Helm-based deployments

 This manual migration process to the new DAM DB is mandatory if you have DX CF196 or CF197 deployed using the Helm-based deployment option and are now upgrading to CF200.
 It is mandatory because you cannot upgrade to a future release, such as CF201, without manually migrating to the new DB.
 If you already have CF 198 or CF199 installed using the Helm-based deployment option, then you need not manually migrate the DAM DB.